State

 Targets of the trigger

-This trigger watches one or more entities selected by entity_id.
+This trigger watches one or more entities:

-entity_idvalues in YAML to watch more than one entity.
+entity_idvalues in YAML, to watch more than one entity.

 Good to know

-- If you set From, To,
+- If you do not set any of From, To,

-fromwithnot_from, ortowithnot_to. - If you use
+fromwithnot_from, ortowithnot_to. - If you use the For (

-for, the timer resets if Home Assistant restarts or automations reload.
+for) option, the timer resets if Home Assistant restarts or automations reload.

 Try it yourself